art-from-the-machine/Mantella/docs/pages/installation.md

 2. Download the [voice models (latents) folder](https://www.nexusmods.com/skyrimspecialedition/mods/113445?tab=files) for your desired language.
 Extract this folder into the same folder as `xtts-api-server-mantella.exe` above.
 In other words, you should have a folder called `latent_speaker_folder` in your XTTS folder.

-3. Download the .lip plugin [here](https://www.nexusmods.com/skyrimspecialedition/mods/55605) and download FaceFXWrapper from [here](https://www.nexusmods.com/skyrimspecialedition/mods/20061) (you do not need to download CK64Fixes).
-Instructions on how to install these are on the .lip plugin Nexus page.
-Make sure to place FaceFXWrapper in the plugins folder as stated on the .lip plugin page.

-4. Set `xtts_server_folder` in MantellaSoftware/config.ini to the path of your new exe, and `tts_service` to "XTTS".
+3. Select XTTS in the Text-to-Speech tab of the [Mantella UI](#mantella-ui) and set the path to your XTTS folder.

-5. (Optional) Configure XTTS settings in the [Speech.Advanced] section of MantellaSoftware/config.ini.
-Note that if you are using an NVIDIA GPU, the `xtts_deepspeed` setting can improve response times by 2-4x if you also have `xtts_device` set to "cuda".
+4. (Optional) If you are using an NVIDIA GPU, the `XTTS DeepSpeed` setting can improve response times by 2-4x if you also have `XTTS Device` set to "cuda".

 </details>
 <br>